A. R. Rahman: Awards

-A six-time National Film Award winner and recipient of six Tamil Nadu State Film Awards, he has fifteen Filmfare Awards and sixteen Filmfare Awards South for his music.
+A seven-time National Film Award winner and recipient of six Tamil Nadu State Film Awards, he has fifteen Filmfare Awards and sixteen Filmfare Awards South for his music.
 Rahman has received a Kalaimamani from the Government of Tamil Nadu for excellence in the field of music, musical-achievement awards from the governments of Uttar Pradesh and Madhya Pradesh and a Padma Shri from the Government of India.

 In 2006, he received an award from Stanford University for his contributions to global music.
 The following year, Rahman entered the Limca Book of Records as "Indian of the Year for Contribution to Popular Music".
 He received the 2008 Lifetime Achievement Award from the Rotary Club of Madras.
 In 2009, for his Slumdog Millionaire score, Rahman won the Broadcast Film Critics Association Award, the Golden Globe Award for Best Original Score, the BAFTA Award for Best Film Music and two Academy Awards (Best Original Score and Best Original Song, the latter shared with Gulzar) at the 81st Academy Awards.

 He has received honorary doctorates from Middlesex University, Aligarh Muslim University, Anna University in Chennai and Miami University in Ohio.
 The composer has won two Grammy Awards: Best Compilation Soundtrack Album and Best Song Written for Visual Media.
 Rahman received the Padma Bhushan, India's third-highest civilian honour, in 2010.

 His work in 127 Hours won him Golden Globe, BAFTA, and two Academy Award nominations (Best Original Music Score and Best Original Song) in 2011.
 Rahman is an Honorary Fellow of the Trinity College of Music.